Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 v=(2gr^2 (p_1-p_2 ))/9μ

 This equation indicates that the sinking speed (𝑣) is inversely proportional to the viscosity (µ) of the fluid and directly proportional to the difference in densities between the particle and the fluid.
 When an object moves through a fluid, it encounters two primary forces: viscous forces and an inertial force originating from the acceleration of the fluid that accompanies the object’s motion.
-The Reynolds number (Re) serves as a vital dimensionless quantity in defining the relative importance of inertial forces and viscous forces within the fluid dynamics surrounding objects.
+The (Re) serves as a vital dimensionless quantity in defining the relative importance of inertial forces and viscous forces within the fluid dynamics surrounding objects.
 It is defined as the ratio between the inertial forces and viscous forces (Febvre-Chevalier & Febvre, 1994).
 Its significance becomes particularly evident when examining tintinnids and their interactions with their environment.
 This parameter defines whether inertial or viscous forces dominate fluid behavior.
 In instances where Re is greater than one, inertial forces dominate.
 Conversely, when Re is considerably less than one, viscous drag forces become the primary influence, characterizing the motion of small particles such as protists and tintinnids (Febvre-Chevalier & Febvre, 1994).
 The Reynolds number is defined as follows:

 Equation 6: